t2trg/security-setup-iot-devices/draft-irtf-t2trg-security-setup-iot-devices.md

   * Terms: Configuration, discovery, provisioning.
   * Players: Client, Device, Manager, Manufacturer, Peer, Server, User
-  * Initial beliefs assumed in the device: Previously to the provisioning phase, there is no pre-shared credentials for a trust relation.
+  * Initial beliefs assumed in the device: Previously to the provisioning phase, there are no pre-shared credentials for a trust relation.
   * Processes: Provisioning
-  * Beliefs imparted to the device after protocol execution: After the provisiong, the device trusts the provisioner entity and any other device in the network sharing its network key.
+  * Beliefs imparted to the device after protocol execution: After the provisioning, the device trusts the provisioner entity and any other device in the network sharing its network key.

 ## Device Provisioning Protocol (DPP)

-The Wi-Fi Alliance Device provisioning protocol (DPP) {{dpp}} describes itself as a standardized protocol for providing user friendly Wi-Fi setup while maintaining or increasing the security.
+The Wi-Fi Alliance Device provisioning protocol (DPP) {{dpp}} describes itself as a standardized protocol for providing user-friendly Wi-Fi setup while maintaining or increasing the security.
 DPP relies on a configurator, e.g. a smartphone application, for setting up all other devices, called enrollees, in the network.
 DPP has the following three phases/sub-protocols:

 * Bootstrapping: The configurator obtains bootstrapping information from the enrollee using an out-of-band channel such as scanning a QR code or tapping NFC.
 The bootstrapping information includes the public-key of the device and metadata such as the radio channel on which the device is listening.

 * Authentication: In DPP, either the configurator or the enrollee can initiate the authentication protocol.
-The side initiating the authentication protocol is called as the initiator while the other side is called the responder.
+The side initiating the authentication protocol is called the initiator while the other side is called the responder.
 The authentication sub-protocol provides authentication of the responder to an initiator.
-It can optionally authenticate the initiator to the responder (only if the bootstrapping information was exchange out-of-band in both directions).
+It can optionally authenticate the initiator to the responder (only if the bootstrapping information was exchanged out-of-band in both directions).

 * Configuration: Using the key established from the authentication protocol, the enrollee asks the configurator for network information such as the SSID and passphrase of the access point.